City of Adelaide

-The City of Adelaide, also known as the Corporation of the City of Adelaide and Adelaide City Council is a local government area in the metropolitan area of greater Adelaide, South Australia and is legally defined as the capital city of South Australia by the City of Adelaide Act 1998.
-It includes the Adelaide city centre, North Adelaide, and the Adelaide Park Lands, which surround North Adelaide and the city centre.
+The City of Adelaide, also known as the Corporation of the City of Adelaide and Adelaide City Council, is a local government area in the metropolitan area of greater Adelaide, South Australia.
+It is legally defined as the capital city of South Australia by the City of Adelaide Act 1998.
+It includes the Adelaide city centre, the suburb of North Adelaide, and the Adelaide Park Lands, which surround North Adelaide and the city centre.

 Established in 1840, the City of Adelaide Municipal Corporation was the first municipal authority in Australia.
 At its time of establishment, Adelaide's (and Australia's) first mayor, James Hurtle Fisher, was elected.
 From 1919 onwards, the municipality has had a Lord Mayor, as of 2023 being Jane Lomax-Smith.

 History

 Initially the new Province of South Australia was managed by Colonisation Commissioners.
 Colonial government commenced on 28 December 1836.
 The first municipality was established in 1840 as The City of Adelaide Municipal Corporation, the first municipality in the country.
 However, due to a combination of constitutional difficulties arising from the mayor's resignation, hostility of the incoming Governor George Grey, and falling revenues due to the onset of the colony's first economic crisis, the corporation became moribund in 1843, after the Province had become a Crown colony established by the South Australia Act 1842.
 From 1843 to 1849, control and management reverted to the colonial government, and from 1849 to 1852 the municipality was managed by a Commission with five members.
 With the positive economic effects of the Victorian gold rush, a formal municipality was re-established in 1852, and "has operated continuously ever since".
 However, The city's relationship with the state and federal government has been described as being 'a continually abrasive relationship'.

 The Council started in 1840 with nineteen members, who chose four of their number to be Aldermen, and then one of these (James Hurtle Fisher) to be Mayor.
 In 1852 the municipality was divided into four wards.
 Three Councillors and one Alderman were chosen, who in turn selected the Mayor.
 In 1861 the Mayor was chosen by all the electors and the position of Alderman was temporarily abolished.
 In 1873 the municipality was divided into six Wards, each represented by two Councillors.
 In 1880 the office of Alderman was recreated; they were chosen by electors of all Wards.
 The office of Mayor was raised to the stature of Lord Mayor by Royal Letters Patent in 1919.
 The Lord Mayor received the right to be styled ‘The Right Honourable’ in 1927.

 The Arms of the City of Adelaide were granted by the Heralds College in 1929.
 In 1982 the Council approved the design of the Armorial Flag.

 In 2015, the Council became the first government of any kind in Australia to offer a financial incentive for installing battery systems.